openvinotoolkit/openvino/docs/dev/conditional_compilation.md

     1. Run the CMake tool with the following options: `-DSELECTIVE_BUILD=ON -DSELECTIVE_BUILD_STAT=${ABSOLUTE_PATH_TO_STATISTICS_FILES}/*.csv -DENABLE_PROFILING_ITT=OFF`
     2. `cmake --build <cmake_build_directory>`

-The `-niter 1 -nireq 1` flags are highly recommended for the benchmark_app.
+The `-niter 1 -nireq 1` flags are highly recommended for benchmark_app.
 Otherwise, the trace files will be very large.
 If you are using an application other than benchmark_app, remember to limit the number of inference requests and iterations.

 ## Building for devices with different ISA